Telecominfraproject/wlan-cloud-ucentralgw/README.md

 In the [JSON-RPC](https://www.jsonrpc.org/specification) scenario, the AP is considered the server.
 So the Controller sends commands to the AP using JSON-RPC, and the AP will send notifications to the controller.

 ### Event Messages
+In this RPC, here are some common interpretations:
+- `when` : In a command, this is a suggestion as to when to perform somthing.
+0 means right now, or otherwise the UTC time in seconds.
+- `serial` : This is the text representation of the serial number the device is using.
+Usually will be the MAC address of the device without an separator.
+- `uuid` : Is an int64 representing the current configuration ID.
+- `JSON documents` : when a field requires an JSON document, this is free form JSON and the controller and the AP agree on its content.
+-
 #### Connection event
 AP Sends connection notification to the controller after establishing a connection.
 The controller my decide to send the AP a newer configuration if it has a newer one.